adobe-research/openflam/README.md

 Two examples are provided:

-1. [embedding_inference.py](./test/embedding_inference.py): to obtain audio and text embeddings, do sound event localization, and plot the results.
+1. [embedding_inference.py](./test/embedding_inference.py): to obtain audio and text embeddings and do sound event localization.
 2. [sed_inference_and_plot.py](./test/sed_inference_and_plot.py) to do sound event localization and plot the results.

 For the API documentation, please refer to [hook.py](./src/openflam/hook.py).